yuweisung/aiven/README.md

 ### Spring Boot starter with kafka on VS Code

 1. Create a Spring Boot project using initiator

+   In VSCode, press Ctrl-Shift-P to get the command pallete, then type spring boot create gradle project, then press enter to go next step to pick spring boot starter modules. </br>
 2. Fill in application properties

 3. Define model class